-.
-Address (Local) (National)

-Telephone E Email
+1. Firm name:

+2. Address:

+Telephone: Email:

-3. Primary Representative/Manager/Partner-in-charge
+3. Primary Representative/Manager/Pa rtner-in-charge:

-Name E mail

-Title Telephone
+Name: Email:

+Title: Telephone:

-.
-Registered Principal
+4. Registered Principal:

-Name Email

-Title Telephone
+Name: Email:

+Title: Telephone:

-.
-Name of the Fund
+5. Name of the Fund:

 Website:

-.
-Who regula If so, how? es the Pool/Fund?
-Are regulation ns and findings available for public access?
+6. Who regulates the Pool/Fund?
+Are regulates? ulations and findings available for public access?
+If so,

 7. How are the Pools insured?
-8. What guarantees the county that you are only using government backed securities as collateralization on our funds?
-9. Who would we report/complain to if we experience a loss with our funds in your Pool?
-Can you provide a copy of your most recent annual report?
+8. What guarantees the county that y as collateralization on our funds? ou are only using governme ent backed securities 9.
+Whom would we report/complain to if we experience a loss v with our funds in your Pool?
+10. Can you provide a copy of your most recent annual report?
 Note: An external audit report is necessary in order to have credibility.
-11. Please enclose a complete schedule of fees and charges for various transactions.

-2. Is the Pool, Mutual Fund or Money Market continuously rated by at least one national recognized Investment Rating Firm?
+11. Please enclose a complete schedu le of fees and charges for va arious transactions.
+12. Does at least one nationally re Pool, Mutual Fund or Money n ng Firm continuously rate the Moody's: □ Rating: Date: Standard and Poor's: \square Rating: Date: Fitch: □ Rating: Date: Other (specify): \square Rating: Date:

-Moody's Rating Date

-Standard and Poor's Rating Date

-Fitch Rating Date

-Other Specify

-Rating Date